 The Virginia Building Construction Cost Database is a collection of project cost information maintained by the Division of Engineering & Buildings (DEB).
 Summary data from the database is provided for reference by state agencies for use when planning capital projects.
 Periodic updates of this data will be posted on the DEB website.

 This data is provided for general guidance.
-Actual project-specific budgets recommendations for projects may deviate from these averages based upon site-specific issues and other project-unique conditions.
+Actual project-specific budgets recommendations for projects may deviate from these averages based on site-specific issues and other project-unique conditions.
 Get to know more about us.

 Cost per square foot